 Splurge or Save: Hair Brushes and Makeup Brushes

-Save on hair brushes, splurge on makeup brushes.
+Save on: hair brushes; splurge on: makeup brushes.

-That said, cheap makeup brushes won't last nearly as long as well-made brushes.
-For this reason alone, investing in affordable brushes from Sigma, M.A.C. or Sonia Kashuk (available at all Target stores) is ultimately the best idea.
+Makeup brushes are a good example of when synthetic bristles can simplify your life.
+Synthetic brushes are easier to clean and easier to use with wet makeup than their much more expensive natural bristle cousins.
+That said, really inexpensive makeup brushes won't last nearly as long.
+For this reason alone, investing in affordable but not dirt-cheap brushes from brands like Sigma, M.A.C. or Sonia Kashuk (available at Target stores) is ultimately the best idea.
 Just as a gourmet needs only three types of kitchen knives to cook like a chef, you need only three or four makeup brushes to get flawless makeup.

 Only keep around the tiny brushes that come with department store makeup for touch-ups on the go.
 You'll get a much smoother, flawless finish with a professional makeup brush.

-Splurge or Save: Shampoos, Conditioners and Blow-Dryers
+Splurge or Save: Shampoo, Conditioner, and Blow-Dryers

-Splurge or Save: Lipstick and Lip Glosses
+Splurge or Save: Lipstick and Lip Gloss

 Splurge or Save: Mascara and Eyelash Curlers